 If the ground is too hard to tamp, or if the post is broken, then it will have to be pulled out of the ground.
 Depending on what kind of fence it is, the wire, boards or rails will have to be unfastened from the post.

 Position a bumper jack or a handyman jack against the post, with the hook against the post.
 Wrap a chain or nylon strap tightly around the lower end of the post and over the hook on the jack.
 Begin ratcheting the handle on the jack, lifting the post up out of the hole.
 When the post clears the hole, finish by manually lifting it out and laying it on the ground.
 Disconnect the jack.

-Line the post up with the posts to either side of it.
-Once the post is lined up, shovel dirt into the hole one-fourth of the way full.
-Straighten the post until the levels all show a straight and level post.
-Hold the post with one hand and the tamper in the other, tamping the dirt hard in the hole all around the post.
-Shovel in another few inches of dirt and tamp again.
+Straighten the fence post.
+Use a spirit level 2 to 3 feet long to guide you as you straighten the post, which you'll want to be both level and plumb.
+Hold the post with one hand and the tamper in the other, tamping the backfill material hard in the hole all around the post.
+Shovel in another few inches of backfill material and tamp again.
 The post will begin to tighten; as it does you will no longer need to hold it up.
 Push the post as needed to keep the levels even.

 Step 6: Complete the Loose Fence Post Replacement